paulscherrerinstitute/gitutils/Readme.md

 Due to problems in synchronization between [readthedocs](https://readthedocs.org) and a third party hosted git repository (https://git.psi.ch/controls_highlevel_applications/gitutils), the readthedocs documentation is generated based on [this](https://github.com/lhdamiani/gitutils) github repository.

-To update the documentation run the script
+To update the documentation run the script on the home folder of the documentation repository:

 ```
 > python update_doc.py
 ```

 The script is located on the home directory of the github-hosted gitutils repository.
 Once the changes are incorporated the documentation will be automatically updated.

+## GIT Credentials
+Gitutils authenticates on the git server using the OAuth2 protocol.
+If the token is non existant or not valid, gitutils will request username and password and store the token in a file located on the user's home directory (`~/.gitutils_token`).
+The user will not be requested for username nor password until the saved token is not valid anymore.

 # Contact
 Questions or problems: Leonardo Hax Damiani - leonardo.hax@psi.ch